guutama/GRN-TI/README.md

 ## Workflow Overview
 Our pipeline consists of several distinct and interconnected stages, outlined in Figure 1 (see fig:gene_snp_matrices).

-1. Data Preprocessing
+1. <span style="color:red;">Data Preprocessing</span>

 ### SNP Genotype Data Conversion

-##### Overview
-This section details the process for converting raw genotype data in vcf format into a matrix of SNP genotypes.
+Converting raw genotype data in vcf format into a matrix of SNP genotypes.
 The resulting matrix contains values of 0, 1, 2, or 'NA', corresponding to the major homozygous genotype, the heterozygous genotype, the minor homozygous genotype, and missing data, respectively.

 ##### Conversion Tool: PLINK2
 We utilize the PLINK2 software for this conversion process.